trumpowppc/trumpow/README.md

 Unlike all iterations before it, Trumpow is a layer 1 coin.
 This means there are no liquidity pools to drain, no blacklisting wallets, and no confusing smart contracts.
 Trumpow is a simple blockchain.

-The Trumpow Core software allows anyone to operate a node in the Trumpow blockchain networks and uses the Scrypt hashing method for Proof of Work.
+The TrumPOW software allows anyone to operate a node in the Trumpow blockchain networks and uses the Scrypt hashing method for Proof of Work.
 It is adapted from Dogecoin Core, Bitcoin Core, and other cryptocurrencies.

 For information about the default fees used on the Trumpow network, please refer to the [fee recommendation](doc/fee-recommendation.md).